khoehlein/fV-SRN-Ensemble-Compression/README.md

 ### Analysis of models and compressors

-Code related to the analysis of compression and reconstruction performance of volume representation networks and classical compressors,including plotting functionality is located in [`analysis`](analysis).
+Code related to the analysis of compression and reconstruction performance of volume representation networks and classical compressors, including plotting functionality is located in [`analysis`](analysis).
 The core functionality is implemented in the classes `DeviationStatistics` and `CompressionStatistics` in [`analysis/statistics.py`](analysis/statistics.py).
 The script [`analysis/export_to_pyrenderer.py`](analysis/export_to_pyrenderer.py) can be used to export volume representation networks of type `PyrendererSRN` to pyrenderer format.

 ### Rendering

-Rendering ov volumetric scenes can be achieved using [pyrenderer](https://github.com/shamanDevel/fV-SRN).
+Rendering of volumetric scenes can be achieved using the [pyrenderer](https://github.com/shamanDevel/fV-SRN) backend.
 For an exemplary use case, see e.g. [`data/datasets/univariate/visualization_dataset.py`](data/datasets/univariate/visualization_dataset.py).